 If your property has a material latent defect, you must disclose that to your real estate licensee, and your real estate licensee must disclose this information to a potential buyer or the buyer’s representative.
 This disclosure does not require your consent.

-If you are not sure if the defect is material or latent, you should discuss this with your real estate licensee.
-For more information on material latent defects, click here.
+If you are not sure if the defect is material or latent, talk to your real estate licensee.

 Even after your transaction is done, your licensee is still required to keep your information confidential.
 The requirement to keep your information confidential does not have an expiry date.